erling6232/imagedata/docs/Sorting.rst

     img = Series('dyn_dual_echo', input_order='time,te')

-In particular, MR RSI diffusion data can be sorted on `b` value and `b` vector:
+In particular, MR RSI diffusion data can be sorted on `b` value and `b` vector (remember that the `dti` sort criteria can be used to sort these data as 4D):

 .. code-block:: python